jdupontmartin/notmuchofanything/README.markdown

 ========================== ****************************** ===========

-This is a simple Readme file for experimental purposs, followed by the Rails Readme
+[This is a simple *Readme* file] for experimental purposes, followed by the Rails Readme [see:](http://railstutorial.org) for Michael Hartl's Rails Tutorial

 == Welcome to Rails